minnojs/minno-quest/README.md

 ```

 ##### selectOne & selectMulti
-The `selectOne` and `selectMulti` questions present a list of possible answers for the user to pick from.
-The only difference between them is that select Multi allows the user to pick more than one answer.
+The `selectOne` and `selectMulti` questions present a list of possible response options for the user to pick from.
+The only difference between them is that select Multi allows the user to select more than one response option.
 They have the following parameters:

 property		| description
 --------------- | ---------------------
-dflt 			| The default *value* for this question, this is the literal value for `selectOne`, and an array of values for `selectMulti`.
+dflt 			| The default *value* for this question; Use one value for `selectOne`, and an array of values for `selectMulti`.
-autoSubmit 		| (Boolean: false) If this property is set to true, Clicking twice on the same answer will submit the form.
+autoSubmit 		| (true or false; default: false) If this property is set to true, Clicking twice on the same answer will submit the form.
 This options is not supported for `selectMulti`.
-randomize 		| (Boolean: false) Shuffle answers after mixing them (the mixer is activated regardless of this parameter, this serves as as shortcut of sorts)
+randomize 		| (true or false; default: false) Shuffle response options after mixing them (the mixer is activated regardless of this parameter, this serves as a shortcut)
-reverse 		| (Boolean: false) Reverses the order of answers in this question.
+reverse 		| (true or false; default: false) Reverses the order of response options in this question.
+It is useful when you inherit a question and only wants to change the order of the response options.
+Or, if you want to have a between-participant condition that reverses the response scale for half of the participants.
-numericValues 	| (Boolean: false) If `numericValues` is set, default numeric values are set for each answer, they are set *before* randomize, but *after* the mixer is activated.
+numericValues 	| (true or false; default: false) If `numericValues` is true, default numeric values are set for each answer, they are set *before* randomization, but *after* the mixer is activated.
-buttons 		| (Boolean: false) By default we use a list format for this question, set to true in order to use horizontal buttons (Likert style).
-This option  does not currently support extremely narrow screens).
+buttons 		| (true or false; default: false) By default we use a vertical list format for this question.
+Set this property to true in order to use a horizontal scale (Likert style).
+This option  does not currently support extremely narrow screens.
 answers			| (Array: []) The list of possible answers for this question.
 There are two acceptable formats; (1) an array of strings/numbers, (2) an array of objects with `text` and `value` parameters.
-required		| (Boolean: false) Validation: require a response.
+required		| (true or false; default: false) Validation: require a response.
-correct 		| (Boolean: false) Validation: require the response to be correct (set the target value using `correctValue`)
+correct 		| (true or false; default: false) Validation: require the response to be correct (set the target value using `correctValue`)
 correctValue 	| (*) Set the correct response value for the correct validation (This should be an array for selectMulti).
 errorMsg		| (Object: {}) This object has a property for each validation type.
 Setting the appropriate type changes the validation message.
 For instance setting the `correct` property will change the validation message for instances where the correct response was not given.